redwoodjs/redwood/docs/docs/deploy/flightcontrol.md

 ---
-description: Bring DX to your AWS account
+description: How to deploy a Redwood app to AWS via Flightcontrol
 ---

-# Deploy to Flightcontrol
+# Deploy to AWS with Flightcontrol

-[Flightcontrol](https://www.flightcontrol.dev?ref=redwood) is a new platform that brings world-class deployment DX natively to your AWS account.
-It's easy to use but lets you pop the hood and leverage the raw power of AWS when needed.
-It currently supports servers, static sites, and databases which makes it a perfect fit for hosting scalable Redwood apps.
+[Flightcontrol](https://www.flightcontrol.dev?ref=astro) enables any developer to deploy to AWS without being a wizard.
+It's extremely easy to use but lets you pop the hood and leverage the raw power of AWS when needed.
+It supports servers, static sites, and databases which makes it a perfect fit for hosting scalable Redwood apps.

 ## Flightcontrol Deploy Setup